olihawkins/animated-bars/readme.md

 </script>
 ```

-The browser library can be found in the `dist` directory.
+The browser library can be found in the `dist/umd` directory.

 ## Core principles